Nerea Pena

-Nerea Pena Abaurrea (born 13 December 1989) is a Spanish handball player for Vipers Kristiansand and the Spanish national team.
+Nerea Pena Abaurrea (born 13 December 1989) is a Spanish handball coach and former player for the Spanish national team.
+She is currently coaching Szent István SE.

 She participated at the 2010 European Women's Handball Championship, where Spain placed 11th, and Penea was voted into the All-Star Team.

 She participated at the 2011 World Women's Handball Championship in Brazil, where Spain placed third.